analogdevicesinc/no-OS/drivers/digital-io/max22196/README.rst

 With a single current-setting resistor, the inputs are individually configurable for Type 1/3, Type 2, TTL or HTL (high-impedance 24V levels).
 The current sinks or sources can be individually disabled.

+If using MAX22194 channels 5 to 8 won't be available so any API call with one of these channels will result in a -EINVAL errno code being returned.

 Applications
 ------------